 Company law requires the directors to prepare financial statements for each financial period.
-Under that law the directors have elected to prepare the financial statements in accordance with the requirements of the Companies Act 2006 and UK-adopted international accounting standards.
+Under that law the directors have elected to prepare the financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
 Under company law, the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.